 (Also including some outfits, granted, not very many of them were documented.
 But I’ll include the best I have! 😂)

 The biggest tip I can give, which you’ve likely already heard, is pack layers!
+This goes for Ireland road trips as well.
 It was supposed to be chilly and rainy our entire trip and I think it rained maybe twice 😆 Don’t put all your trust in the weather report because it changes constantly!
 You’ll want to have a jacket on you (a lighter one for day, a warmer one for night–I’ll get into that in a second!) and I could’ve easily gotten away with my one pair of sneakers the entire trip.
 Seriously!
-Casual layers are the way to go.
+Casual layers, like cute jackets, cardis, and long-sleeves are the way to go.

 Timeframe: For reference, we went mid-July and had very typically Irish summer weather.
 (We missed the heatwave by a week!)

 Probably one of my most-worn blouses of all time.
 It’s cute night or day, is super lightweight so it’s great for hot weather, but has sleeves if you need stay warm.
 I wore this both day and night.
 (Wearing this top in the above photo + last photo!)

 I brought a couple white tees and wore them several times throughout the trip!
 I love Everlane’s box cut pocket tee, Faherty’s puff-sleeve cloud tee, and ABLE’s Mae drapey tee.
 Highly recommend all of them!

 I wore my black tee several times throughout the trip because I think a formfitting black tee like this one gives a jumpsuit-type vibe and therefore is very easy to dress up while also being casual–a great thing to wear out at night!
 If you prefer a boxy tee, Abercrombie has a cute one!